 Figure 2: Input (red) to Output (yellow) arbitrary latency (Min delay, 10 Hz input)

+Please give volts/div and time/div within captions for all scope traces!

 Note the latency in Figure 2 (above), This is using the minimum delay of 20 mS and has a 10 Hz square wave on the input.
 The on-screen cursors of the oscilloscope 22.5 mS yet the two transitions prior are noticeably shorter.
 Although the output follows the input, the latency between them varies dependent on where the PC is at in the for loop.